⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Book (MRQ) | 2.45 | Measures how much investors are willing to pay for each dollar of the company's book value (assets minus liabilities), suggesting market valuation relative to net assets. |
+| Price/Book (MRQ) | 2.14 | The price-to-book ratio compares the market value of a company's stock to its book value, representing how much investors are willing to pay for each dollar of net assets. |

-| EV/EBITDA | 11.18 | Compares the enterprise value of a company to its earnings before interest, taxes, depreciation, and amortization, offering a debt-inclusive valuation metric. |
+| EV/EBITDA | 10.55 | Enterprise Value to EBITDA measures the total value of a company (market capitalization + debt - cash) relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different capital structures. |

-| Return on Equity (TTM) | 0.15 | Reveals how much profit a company generates for each dollar of shareholders' equity, indicating management's efficiency in using equity to generate profits. |
+| Return on Equity (TTM) | 15.05 | Return on Equity (ROE) measures how much profit a company generates for each dollar of shareholders' equity, indicating management's efficiency in using equity to generate profits. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |